FILE <bc-25.htm> GENERAL INDEX [Navigate to MAIN MENU ]

 control it may not be necessary to pin-point the place of evolution of a

-species but rather its place of recent origin in order to locate the
+species but rather its place of recent

-hundred or thousands of years.
-However, natural enemy complexes efficient in
+dubius term.
+It could be a few hundred or thousands of years.
+However, natural

-regulation of a targeted pest may evolve quicker than previously imagined, so
+enemy complexes efficient in regulation of a targeted pest may evolve quicker

-that paleoentomology may not be too important in biological control.
-The region of
+than previously imagined, so that paleoentomology may not be too important in

 origin of certain pest species is known without any doubt.
-Included are Icerya
+Included are Icerya purchasi, Hypericum

-purchasi, Hypericum (Klamath weed), Opuntia cactus in
+(Klamath weed), Opuntia

-transitella), grape leaf skeletonizer (Harrisina brillans
+orangeworm (Amyelois transitella), grape leaf

-difficulties involved.
+with the following examples illustrating some of the difficulties involved.
 Saissetia oleae (Bernard), the black scale

 on citrus, originally was believed to have originated in East Africa.
 Harold